kadena-community/spirekey/docs/KIP-0030/guides/create-account-and-connect-to-dapp.md

 On the homepage of your dApp, create a simple link to the `/connect` page of the Kadena SpireKey wallet dApp, using the example code below.
-You need to pass the URL of your dApp as a base64 encoded query parameter `redirectUrl`, so the Kadena SpireKey wallet knows where to redirect users back to after they connect.
+You need to pass the URL of your dApp as a base64 encoded query parameter `returnUrl`, so the Kadena SpireKey wallet knows where to redirect users back to after they connect.
 On the `/connect` page, the Kadena SpireKey wallet will check if the user already has an account.
 If so, the user can simply select an existing account to connect to your dApp here.
 Users without a Kadena SpireKey account will be redirected to the `/register` page of Kadena SpireKey to create an account on the fly and subsequently be redirected back to your dApp with the newly created account selected.

 A deployment of your dApp may be configured for a specific network to make transactions on, like Devnet, Testnet, or Mainnet only.
 A transaction on Devnet